Coastal New England is home to a ton of small sites scattered throughout which are really cool to see but do not warrant a dedicated stay on the trip.

 The number of children in the campground was unusual based upon what we have seen in the past.
 It is definitely more of a weekend getaway for folks from Boston and other cities.

-Plymouth, itself, is a nice enough town, with typical touristy shops along the coast.
-There are plenty of pubs and eateries along Court Stree as well.
+Plymouth, itself, is a nice enough coastal New England town, with typical touristy shops.
+There are plenty of pubs and eateries along Court Street as well.
 On the coast is Plymouth Rock, where the Pilgrims landed.
 There’s also the Mayflower II, a recreation of the original sailing ship that brought said pilgrims across the Atlantic.

 New Bedford National Historical Park